-Cookies, or more precisely HTTP cookies, are small text files that are stored on a users computer when he visits a website that is making use of them.
-They can store session information, shopping cart contents, website preferences, can be used for authentication and for tracking the user.
+Cookies, or more precisely HTTP cookies, are small text files that are stored on a users computer when websites are visited that make use of them.
+They can store session information, shopping cart contents, website preferences, and can be used for authentication and for tracking purposes.

 Tracking cookies on the other hand do not benefit the user at all unless you would say that targeted advertisement is beneficial.
 It does not really make sense to enable cookies for all websites, especially those that use them to track the user.
 It’s more of a privacy issue but one that many users take serious.